f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/xc-console-demo-guide.rst

 Step 2: Create Resource group, Vnet and Subnet in Azure
 ########################################################

-* **Create Resource group:**   Login to Azure console > search for 'Resource groups' > click 'Create' button then select your subscription, add the resource group name and region > click 'Review + create' and 'Create'
+* **Create Resource group:**   Login to Azure console > search for "Resource groups" > click "Create" button then select your subscription, provide resource group name and region > click "Review + create" and "Create"
-* **Create Virtual Network:** Search for "Virtual networks" and click 'Create' button then select your subscription, set the above created resource group name, new virtual network name and region > Navigate to 'IP addresses' tab on top > Configure your virtual network address space and subnet > Click “Review + create” and "Create"
+* **Create Virtual Network:** Search for "Virtual networks" and click "Create" button then select your subscription, set the above created resource group name, new virtual network name and region > Navigate to "IP addresses" tab on top > Configure your virtual network address space and subnet > Click "Review + create” and "Create"

 Step 3: Create resource and deploy an application
 ##################################################